Review: ‘Tinsel Town’ (2025) starring Kiefer Sutherland, Derek Jacobi, Jaimi Barbakoff, Danny Dyer, Matilda Firth, Theodora Williams and Rebel Wilson

 There are some plot developments in “Trust” that are unnecessary and not very well-constructed.
 For example (and it isn’t spoiler information to say this), Owen’s business trip to Las Vegas is never seen or mentioned again, even though it was set up to look like it would be a possible opportunity for him to cheat on Brooke.
 It doesn’t make sense to have an entire scene of Owen deciding to take this trip when it’s a plot development that’s then ignored.

 There are plot holes galore.
 For example, one of the suspicious spouses goes to the trouble of tracking a rideshare that the other spouse took late one night.
-It’s later revealed in the movie what that spouse was doing sneaking out so late at night.
+It’s later revealed in the movie what that spouse was doing while sneaking out so late at night.
 But the way the truth is revealed is so common-sense basic that the snooping spouse should have found out the truth sooner.

 As for the acting, Justice has a few good scenes as the conflicted Brooke, but Justice and Daddario have a “Ken and Barbie doll” type of chemistry that comes across as too plastic.
 Some of their acting together is monotonous, with awkward pauses.
 The Adam and Eleanor characters are very smug and grating (especially when they seem to take pleasure in other people’s marriages going bad), but Broad shows more talent in her acting than Chieng does.